darrencrj/SOTF_HOST_ROTATE_LAUNCHER/README.md

 # Sons Of The Forest Host Rotating Launcher Generator 🌲🔄

-### "Want to play with friends, but the Host is offline?"
+### "Want to continue the multiplayer game, but the Host is offline?"
-### "Tired of losing your inventory when you take over a save file?"
 **This could be the solution.**

 ---